色花堂

 The Committee Letter Process

 The "committee letter" is an evaluation of you as an applicant by the pre-health department.
 It also includes all your other letters of reference.
 Committee letters are the preferred form of recommendation for most medical and dental schools.
 The committee letter process starts the Fall Semester before you apply.
-The rough process is as follows with more detailed information in the sections below.
+The process is described below, and is followed by more detailed information:

 1) Attend/Review the Applicant Orientation (Fall Semester).
-Information and recordings of the most recent orientation are below.
+Information and recordings of recent sessions are below.

-3) Register your intent to apply this cycle (Fall Semester).
+3) Register your intent to apply this cycle (Due end of November).
 If, after reviewing your self-assessment, it looks like you are a strong applicant, let us know that you plan to apply this term.

-4) Submit the Pre-Health Committee Letter Application.
-(January)
+4) Submit the 色花堂 Pre-Health Committee Letter Application (Due end of January)

-6) Schedule and attend a one-hour meeting with the pre-health director (Spring)
+6) Schedule and attend a one-hour meeting with the Pre-Health Director (meetings must be scheduled by end of March, to be held in April/May)

-1) Have met with the pre-health department regularly over your time at .
+1) Have met with the Pre-Health Department staff regularly during your time at 色花堂.

-2) Conducted yourself in a professional matter while at .
+2) Conducted yourself in a professional manner while at 色花堂.

-3) Finished or have a plan to finish all your academic obligations before matriculating to health professional school.
-If you are an Honor's student, this includes writing your thesis and graduating with full honors designation.
+3) Finished all (or have a plan to finish all) academic obligations before matriculating to health professional school.
+If you are an Honor's student, this includes writing your thesis and completing all honors requirements to graduate with full honors designation.

 4) You must submit your finalized application in a timely fashion.
 Rolling admissions means that applying early is a must.
-The pre-health department writes committee letters during the summer months.
-Committee letters cannot be furnished once the Fall semester begins.
+The Pre-Health Department writes committee letters during the summer months.
+Committee letters cannot be furnished close to the start of the new semester in August.

 Current Orientations/Presentations: